-New Orleans Saints pick Notre Dame defensive end in Round 2 of NFL Draft
+New Orleans Saints pick defensive end, running back during Friday rounds of NFL Draft

 Latest Weather Blog

-New Orleans Saints pick Notre Dame defensive end in Round 2 of NFL Draft
+New Orleans Saints pick defensive end, running back during Friday rounds of NFL Draft

 NEW ORLEANS - The New Orleans Saints selected defensive end Isaiah Foskey as the 40th pick of the 2023 NFL Draft.